 Apple introduced the keyboard layout guide in iOS 15.
-It can, once Apple fixes some bugs, make it easier to build layouts that adapt to the keyboard.
+It can make it easier to build layouts that adapt to the keyboard.
 That’s especially tricky when you want to attach things like toolbars to the floating iPad keyboard.

 Managing The Keyboard

 The traditional way of managing the keyboard is to register for notifications for when the system shows and hides the keyboard.
 The notification includes the frame for the keyboard that you can use to adjust your layout.
 That might mean moving views out of the way of the keyboard or adjusting the content inset of a scroll view.
 See Split views and unexpected keyboard for an example.